neophob/PixelController/README.md

 * **PixelInvaders panels**: A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
 I think the reason for this is the big serial latency.
 However using a Arduino UNO r1 worked flawlessly.
 Technically this is not a big deal, as the timeout value cold be adjusted in the firmware.
+* Make sure you're using an up-to date Java Runtime (JRE), this usually helps when JVM crashes.

 ## HOWTO BUILD PIXELCONTROLLER
 Prerequisite: